AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/lazav-ggr.md

 "actions":
   - "desc": "Lazav makes three shortsword attacks."
     "name": "Multiattack"
-  - "desc": "Melee Weapon Attack: +13 to hit, reach 5 ft., one target.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +13 to hit, reach 5 ft., one target. *Hit:*\
       \ 10 (1d6 + 7) piercing damage plus 10 (3d6) psychic damage, and the target\
       \ has disadvantage on the next attack roll it makes before Lazav's next turn."
     "name": "Shortsword"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, Lazav can expend a use to take one of the following actions.
+Lazav regains\
+  \ all expended uses at the start of each of their turns."
 "legendary_actions":
   - "desc": "Lazav makes a weapon attack."
     "name": "Attack"